WalletConnect/walletconnect-docs/docs/web3modal/advanced/standalone/auth/installation.md

 ## Implementation

 Start by importing Web3Modal and Auth SDK packages, then create a Web3Modal and Auth instance.

-Call the `request` function to destruct the `uri` and finally, manage when modal gets open or closed.
+Manage auth connection via auth sdk and pass generated uri to web3modal.
+Finally, manage when modal gets open or closed by subscribing to auth sdk events.

 ```ts
 import AuthClient, { generateNonce } from '@walletconnect/auth-client'